Oliver-Binns/Website/Content/posts/team-restructure.md

 Since product managers and business analysts did not sit inside our teams, they were not required to attend our regular scrum ceremonies including the daily stand-up.
 We also encountered the similar communication barriers here, where it was not always clear which product manager or business analyst was responsible for a given feature.

-Finally, since all our team members were constantly context switching between different features, it was difficult for them to focus for long enough to gain a deep understanding of each of them.
+Finally, since all our team members were constantly context switching between different features, it was difficult for them to focus for long enough to gain a deep understanding of each of one.

-When this happens, we see the [Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) begin to take effect.
+We also see the [Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) begin to take effect because of the team’s lack of detailed knowledge of the feature.
-This is more colloquially known as ‘bikeshedding’ from the example where nuclear power-plant designers don’t understand enough detail about the reactor plans so decide to ensure there is a design for the bikeshed.
+This is more colloquially known as ‘bikeshedding’ from the example where stakeholders in a nuclear power-plant don’t understand enough detail about the important aspects of the plant, such as the nuclear reactor, but can easily spend time discussing the bikeshed.
+In our case, it has resulted in ancillary functionality such as localisation being discussed far more than the core user experience.

 ## Our Aims